-WBF WP2, KERs: Standardised methodologies, Scientific journals, Meetings Local, No Goal 3, N/A

-WP4 Scientific/knowledge outputs.
-Main practical and conferences, Policy national, commercialisation 4, 11,

-VVI - 5 1 1

-applications are to provide. -

-applications are to provide: Improved design and management of protected calcareous grasslands Assessment of status of protected calcareous grasslands with respect to pollinators in Switzerland Better understanding and more effective policies to protect and restore pollinator communities and insect-pollinated plant communities Better understanding, implementation, design and management of long-term conservation and agri-environment schemes to promote pollinator populations in semi-natural and agricultural ecosystems Improved basic and applied knowledge on effective payments-by-results schemes to safeguard and restore pollinators in agroecosystems Improved basic and applied knowledge briefs, Project website, Promotional materials (written in popular language on pollinator conservation), Press releases, Safeguard electronic newsletter EU, internatio nal is planned 4, 11, 12, 15, 17

-on how to combine different local measures to safeguard and restore

-pollinators in agroecosystems at the
+WU WP4 KERs : Buzzing tables derived output (policy recommendations or guidelines), Scientific/knowledge outputs.
+First, WU will show how effective biodiversity off-setting is for pollinators.
+Policy makers and conservation NGOs can use these results to prioritize use of this instrument.
+Second, WU will show whether implementing multiple interventions at the same time in close proximity can help reverse negative (pollinator) biodiversity trends.
+Policy makers and conservation NGOs can use these results to optimize their use of biodiversity conservation budgets.
+Key target groups: Local and national policy makers, conservation NGOs, farmers and farmer organizations.
+Scientific journals, Meetings and conferences, Policy briefs, Social media, Press releases.
+Local, national, EU No commercialisation is planned Goal 15, 17 R&D Technology Demonstrati on (TRL 5- 6) WBF WP2, WP4 KERs: Standardised methodologies, Scientific/knowledge outputs.
+Main practical applications are to provide: Improved design and management of protected calcareous grasslands Assessment of status of protected calcareous grasslands with respect to pollinators in Switzerland Better understanding and more effective policies to protect and restore pollinator communities and insect- pollinated plant communities Better understanding, implementation, design and management of long-term Scientific journals, Meetings and conferences, Policy briefs, Project website, Promotional materials (written in popular language on pollinator conservation), Press releases, Safeguard electronic newsletter Local, national, EU, internatio nal No commercialisation is planned Goal 3, 4, 11, 12, 15, 17 N/A conservation and agri-environment schemes to promote pollinator populations in semi-natural and agricultural ecosystems Improved basic and applied knowledge on effective payments-by-results schemes to safeguard and restore pollinators in agroecosystems Improved basic and applied knowledge on how to combine different local measures to safeguard and restore pollinators in agroecosystems at the landscape scale Improved basic and applied knowledge on how to combine different local measures to safeguard and restore pollinators in agroecosystems at the landscape scale Planning and decision support for policy and administration with respect to pollinator conservation and restoration measures Improved basic and applied knowledge on how to combine different local measures to safeguard and restore pollinators in agroecosystems at the landscape scale restoration measures Key target groups: Scientists, policy, local/national government and administration, NGOs, land managers

-landscape scale

-Planning and decision support for policy

-and administration with respect to

-A REAL PROPERTY AND A REAL

-pollinator conservation and restoration

-measures

-Key target groups: Scientists, policy, local/national government and administration, NGOs, land managers